mattyat3s/minesweeper/README.md

 # minesweeper
-This is from Dan Shiftman's Coding Train tutorial
+This is from Dan Shiftman's Coding Train tutorial, built using the P5 js library